dashkite/maeve/README.md

 # Maeve

-_For implementing and testing Edge Lambdas_
+_Implement and test Lambda functions more easily._

 # Reference